March Madness, NASCAR and St. Patrick's Day celebrations are all great excuses for visiting Las Vegas in March

 Win Big During March Madness in Las Vegas

 Ready to place a bet?
-Thousands flock to Las Vegas for the NCAA college basketball tournament with games beginning on March 17.
-Some of the best bars and strip clubs for watching March Madness will have food and drink specials, on-site wagering, viewing parties and other big events.
-Sportsbooks will enjoy one of their busiest periods of the year, so expect Sin City to be overloaded with visitors.
-Reports say 98 percent of hotel rooms on the Strip were booked during the first weekend of March Madness last year, so use our hotel deals page to make a reservation early and save a few dollars.
+Thousands flock to Las Vegas for the NCAA college basketball tournament, with games beginning on March 13.
+Some of the best bars and strip clubs for watching March Madness will have food and drink specials, on-site wagering, viewing parties, and other big events.
+Sportsbooks will enjoy one of their busiest periods of the year.
+Hotel rooms traditionally approach peak capacity during the first weekend of March Madness, so use our hotel deals page to make a reservation early and save a few dollars.

 Enjoy the Beauty of Water Lanterns in the Park